kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 [[exspmjan24.pdf]]
 # remember
 you can choose exercises from the assignments or from class.
-## Look at again
-- waiting to find a good assignment with K-sat
 # Try again
 - Flows went like shit
 - String matching is still shit